MinchinWeb/openttd-metalibrary/ReadMe.txt

     to download them at the same time.
 This also makes it very easy for me to provide updates.
 Manual installation can be accomplished by putting the
-    'MinchinWebs_MetaLibrary-3.tar' file you downloaded in the
+    'MinchinWebs_MetaLibrary-4.tar' file you downloaded in the
     '..\OpenTTD\ai\library'  folder.
 If you are manually installing, the libraries mentioned above need to be in the same folder.

 To make use of the library in your AIs, add the line:
-        import("util.MinchinWeb", "MetaLib", 3);
+        import("util.MinchinWeb", "MetaLib", 4);
     which will make the library available as the "MetaLib" class (or whatever you change that to).

 -- Noteable Changes in Version 3 ----------------------------------------------
- * ShipPathfinder.BuildBuoys() will update the internally stored path if existing buoys are (re-)used
- * ShipPathfinder can now selectively skip its preliminary WaterBody Check
- * RoadPathfinder can now assign extra pathfinding costs to level crossings and drive thru road stations
- * RoadPathfinder can now bridge over canals, rivers, and railroad tracks!
-       (thanks Zuu)
+ * Log added, some logging support for the rest of the library
+ * bug fixes to Spiral Walker
+ * added  Extra.GetOpenTTDRevision()  function

 -- Version History ------------------------------------------------------------
+Version 4 [2012-01-30]
+    Added Log
+	Bug fix to Spiral Walker

 Version 3 [2012-01-14]
     Minor update; released to coincide with the release of WmDOT v8 Bug fixes and improvements to the Ship and Road Pathfinder